The Final Word: Bob Condotta reviews what went right in Seahawks’ win over the Cardinals

 The date with the Rams kicks off a stretch of 10 games in which only one Seattle opponent currently has a losing record (Atlanta).
 So, just how good Seattle really is will be answered soon.

-First, a review 27-10 victory Sunday over Arizona.
+First, a review of the 27-10 victory Sunday over Arizona.

 MATCHUP TO WATCH